 Apply the PVC cement to the inside of the fitting at the ‘stop’ point of the fitting only.
 Make sure things are being inserted the way they should, then press the pipe into the fitting and hold for 30 seconds to secure the weld.

-Another diagram is attached which shows pipe and fitting placement, with pipe in RED and fittings in BLACK.
+Another diagram is attached which shows a pipe and fitting placement, with a pipe in RED and fittings in BLACK.

-Now its time to build the ‘BACK’ of the table, which is a fairly simple.
-For this step, you will need a Table Cap, an External Cap and two Crosses, both which should not have not yet been used.
+Now it’s time to build the ‘BACK’ of the table, which is fairly simple.
+For this step, you will need a Table Cap, an External Cap, and two Crosses, both of which should not have not yet been used.
 Assemble them, along with the long pieces of 30” pipe to make something that looks like it belongs on the top of a telephone pole.

-When assembling the ‘center stack’ with PVC cement, lay this flat on the floor so that everything is flat and your pipe is all parallel.
+When assembling the ‘centre stack’ with PVC cement, lay this flat on the floor so that everything is flat and your pipe is all parallel.

 Insert the ends of the pipes from the BACK into each of the SIDE 1 and SIDE 2 elements to end up with something shown in the diagram.
 Again, I recommend a dry fit to make sure everything lines up before applying PVC cement.

 Once you a comfy with the dry fit, pull them apart and apply PVC cement into the fittings on SIDE 1, and insert the BACK pipes into the 4-Way Tees on SIDE 1.
-Quickly make sure everything is sitting a right angles.
+Quickly make sure everything is sitting at the right angles.
 Press together and wait 30 seconds.

 Next, apply PVC cement into the fittings on SIDE 2, and insert the BACK pipes into the 4-Way Tees on SIDE 2.
-Quickly make sure everything is sitting a right angles.
+Quickly make sure everything is sitting at the right angles.
 Again, press together and wait 30 seconds.